 We draw children out of depression or anxiety by teaching them coping skills.
 This method may prevent them from being among the young adults who turn to drugs, alcohol, promiscuity, self-injury or suicide.

-Safe Haven School is a comprehensive therapeutic/co-educational day school approved by the Illinois State Board of Education for students ages 5-21 (grades K-12).
+Safe Haven School is a comprehensive therapeutic/co-educational day school approved by the Illinois State Board of Education for students ages 9-21 (grades 4-12).
 The age range to 21 allows high school students with insufficient credits at the end of four years the extra time they need to accumulate their required credits for graduation.
 These students also need transition services to facilitate a smooth integration to the socially complex and anxiety-inducing environment of a college or university.
-Our service area is the Chicagoland metropolitan area.
+Our service area is the Chicago metropolitan area.

 With small classrooms, differentiated instruction and a lovingly cultivated culture of support, community, and respect, Safe Haven School offers a needed alternative for students who exhibit a range of emotional and/or attentional difficulties such as: